Kit Chan: Early life and education

-Entertainment career
+Career

 Since her debut in 1993, Chan has worked in singing, theatre, television drama, poetry, song-writing, entrepreneurship and creative direction.
-In 1994, Chan released the album Heartache (心痛) into the Taiwanese market.
+In 1994, Chan released the album Heartache (心痛) for the Taiwanese market.
 She subsequently released more albums regionally including Liking You (喜欢你), Dazzling (炫耀), and Worried (担心), performing in parts of Asia, the United States, Korea, and New Zealand, as well as collaborating with symphonies and orchestras in Hong Kong, Taiwan and Singapore.

 Chan performed a song, Home, during the 1998 Singapore National Day Parade which became very popular in Singapore.
 It was subsequently performed in various editions of the National Day Parades.

 Chan took a hiatus in 2004 from her performing career to further her studies and joined international PR consultancy Hill & Knowlton as a campaign specialist in 2007.
 She worked on the Ministry of Defence's 2009 Total Defence campaign, 'What Will You Defend?'.
 She left the company after 19 months.

 Chan has also worked linguistically and theatrically, with her Cantopop, and English albums.
 She has held lead roles in the Hong Kong musical Snow.Wolf.Lake with Jacky Cheung – both the Cantonese version in 1997 and the Mandarin production in 2005 – followed by The Legend (where she played the late Teresa Teng), and Forbidden City: Portrait of An Empress (where she played the young Empress Dowager Cixi)– first performed in 2002 as part of the Esplanade's opening programme, and again in 2003.
 Chan has also played the lead in the Dutch-Hong Kong production of East Meets West, and the Taiwanese musical What's Love Got to Do with It?.

-In September 2006, she reprised her role again in Forbidden City: Portrait of an Empress, as part of a plan to make this musical internationally recognised, in the hope of going on a world tour.
+In September 2006, she reprised her role in Forbidden City: Portrait of an Empress, as part of a plan to make this musical internationally recognized, in the hope of going on a world tour.
 Chan later fronted the first Singapore Day in New York City in 2007.
 After her corporate sojourn, Chan performed the commissioned theme song One World at the APEC 2009 Gala Night and returned the theatre as leading lady (Li Qing) in the Mandarin musical December Rains (雨季) at Esplanade Theatre in 2010.
 In the same year, she sang Home for the third time at the National Day Parade.
 Chan was also a member of the cast of the television drama Healing Hands II, the sequel to TVB's medical drama Healing Hands in 2000.
 She was the female lead in SPH MediaWorks Channel U's drama serial Cash is King.
 Chan also acted in the 2010 film Lover's Discourse.